-Open your mind and heart to understanding others even if they have different interests, personality, likes, dislikes, or culture than you do.
-Sometimes, you will find that the differences of others can be useful to you and vice versa.
+Open your mind and heart to understanding others even if they have different interests, personalities, likes, dislikes, or cultures than you do.
+Sometimes, you find that the differences of others can be useful to you and vice versa.

 5. Share!
-Share your time.
-Share your heart
+Share your time and your heart

-Don’t try to hold onto your friends and prevent them from developing other relationships.
+Don’t hold on to your friends and prevent them from developing other relationships.
 Just as you will have more than one friend, they will too.

 6. Respect others and be self-assured

 Be secure in yourself and the strength of your friendship bond.
-If you spend time worrying about whom else your friends share a relationship with or how strong those other relationships are, you are losing time and energy that you could use to continue increasing your bond and uplifting each other.
+If you worry about whom else your friends share a relationship with or how strong those other relationships are, you are losing time and energy that you could use to continue increasing your bond and uplifting each other.

-Never try to start a rift between friends so that you can get closer to one.
+Never try to start a rift between friends so you can get closer to one another.
 Do not build friendships with competition or backstabbing.

 7. Develop your selfless stock

-It is a good thing to evaluate the needs of others, be supportive, and find a way to balance helping your friends achieve or gain their heart’s desire.
+It is a good thing to evaluate the needs of others, be supportive, and balance helping your friends achieve or gain their heart’s desire.

-Be wise about the assistance you give; but do help, grant favors, and show grace.
+Be wise about the help you give, but do help, grant favors, and show grace.